 Now’s the time to use that food club card!
 If you are planning on having a lot of people over for a holiday party, you may want to buy some items in bulk.
 If you don’t have a store like that available in your area, buy as large of cans as possible to reduce the price per unit.
 If you know your local butcher or are having some items catered, and are buying in bulk, you may even be able to negotiate a lower price.

 The bottom line is that parties are a time to have fun with friends and family, not bust your budget.
-Good luck and happy holidays!
+So above everything else, ENJOY the time with friends and family - and remember what the Christmas season is all about!